Doonguin/doonguin/README.md

-# Hi 👋, I'm Doonguin
+# Hi, I'm Doonguin

 ### Everything I make is useful to somebody

-- 🔭 I'm currently working on **An update for my API wrapper for PushBullet that I made when I was following an MBO course.**
+- I'm currently working on **An update for my API wrapper for PushBullet that I made when I was following an MBO course.**

-- 🌱 I'm currently learning **TypeScript, Java and Lit**
+- I'm currently learning **TypeScript, Java and Lit**

 <h3 align="left">Connect with me:</h3>
 <p align="left">